bioforensics/MicroHapDB/dbbuild/README.md

 Each source directory must contain 4 data files.
 A description of each required file is given below.
-Raw original data files and code to transform the data into the required format should also be included.

 - `marker.tsv`
 - `population.tsv`
 - `frequency.tsv`
 - `source.txt`

+In addition to these 4 files, it is expected that raw original data files will be provided, along with code to transform the data into the required format and instructions for running the code.

 ### `marker.tsv`